ReconAfrica: Operations and history

 In May 2021, ReconAfrica claimed that it could generate some 100 billion barrels of oil and gas from its site in Namibia and Botswana—which is roughly equivalent to the proven oil reserves of Kuwait or the United Arab Emirates.

 In 2021, U.S. Senator Patrick Leahy (D-VT) and Congressman Jeff Fortenberry (R-NE) called for a scrutiny of ReconAfrica's activities in Namibia by the U.S. Securities and Exchanges Commission.

 On August 5, 2021, ReconAfrica and partner NAMCOR released a report claiming 350 metres of hydrocarbon showings from the second test well, in addition to the 250 metres found from the first well.

 On October 14, 2021, Prince Harry and Reinhold Mangundu co-wrote an opinion article in the Washington Post that condemned ReconAfrica's exploratory activities.

 In 2022, ReconAfrica provided N$1.2 million (68,000 USD) worth of scholarships to ten Namibian students from the Kavango East and Kavango West regions.

+As of October 2023, ReconAfrica had drilled and installed 36 solar-powered water wells in the Kavango East and Kavango West regions, bringing potable water to the inhabitants.
+The water wells have enabled access to clean, healthy water thereby eliminating the challenges and risks of manually collecting water from the rivers.

+In July 2024, ReconAfrica entered into a farm down agreement with BW Energy Limited, a company majority owned by BW Group, for 20% working interest in Petroleum Exploration Licence 73, in northeast Namibia.

+In December 2025, ReconAfrica announced a hydrocarbon discovery on its fifth well drilled in Namibia.
+The company plans to do a production test on the discovery well (named Kavango West 1X) in 2026.